 The bar staff may then make themselves a drink or they will put the money aside to be used later.

-You could also say ‘keep the change’ once you have paid.
+I will sometimes also say ‘keep the change’ once I have paid.

 Both of these scenarios, however, are entirely at your discretion.

-You might also be interested in our post on historic London pubs, which include riverside pubs, literary pubs, and pubs with great views.
+You might also be interested my our post on historic London pubs, which include riverside pubs, literary pubs, and pubs with great views.

 It’s not a requirement to tip in taxis but it is customary simply to round up to the nearest pound or so and say, “keep the change.”

-If you have a lot of luggage and the cab driver has assisted with the bags or been particularly helpful a 10% tip or an extra £5.00 for longer journeys is appropriate and generous.
+If I have a lot of luggage and the cab driver has assisted with the bags, or been particularly helpful (like the few who have zipped me through town when I thought I was going to miss my train) I always give a 10% tip or an extra £5.00-£10.00, which is viewed as appropriate.

 Things are different if you take a taxi tour.
 Then, we recommend leaving a tip as you would with a tour guide.